-Last week we saw how the main asset classes are behaving during the coronavirus crisis.
+Last time we saw how the main asset classes are behaving during the coronavirus crisis.
 So far diversification is working just as if our predicament were a textbook exercise, rather than an ugly reality.

 But what about the last time we went down the tubes?
 What asset allocation lessons can we learn by studying the Global Financial Crisis (GFC)?
 Did the same patterns play out and does that tell us anything about our fate this time?